-Barcelona Open Johan Cruyff Stadium
+Barcelona open Johan Cruyff Stadium

 Lionel Messi, Gerard Pique and Sergio Busquets were among the Barca stars in attendance at the opening, which hosted a friendly between the club's Under-19s and a youth side from another of Cruyff's former teams, Ajax.

-The opening followed on from Monday's unveiling of a Cruyff statue outside Camp Nou.
+The opening followed on from the unveiling of a Cruyff statue outside Camp Nou.